In February 2018, I had the privilege of spending five days at the Fairmont Chateau Lake Louise.

 - Moisturizing lotion

-- Saline nasal spray to prevent nosebleed
+- Saline nasal spray or nasal gel to prevent nosebleed

 - Portable tissue packets to keep in coat/jacket pocket, as cold and wind tend to make the nose and eyes run